Rosalba Patiño

-Rosalba Patiño (born 1960) is a Colombian chess player, Colombian Women's Chess Champion (1977).
+Rosalba Patiño (born 1951) is a Colombian chess player, who won the women's Colombian Chess Champion in 1977.

 Biography

-From the begin of 1970s to begin of 1980s, Rosalba Patiño was one of Colombia's leading female chess players.
-In 1977, in Bogotá she won Colombian Women's Chess Championship.
-In 1978, in Cali Rosalba Patiño participated in Women's World Chess Championships Central American Zonal tournament and ranked in 5th place.
+From the beginning of the 1970s to the beginning of the 1980s, Rosalba Patiño was one of Colombia's leading female chess players.
+In 1977, in Bogotá she won the Colombian Women's Chess Championship.
+In 1978, in Cali Rosalba Patiño participated in Women's World Chess Championships Central American Zonal tournament and ranked 5th.
 In 1980, in Córdoba she shared 3rd-4th place in 1st Pan American Women's Chess Championship.

 Rosalba Patiño played for Colombia in the Women's Chess Olympiads: